Chair of the Board

 Julie Gill, PhD, RT(R)(QM) is a professor in the University of Cincinnati Blue Ash College Allied Health Department where she serves as the Program Director of the Radiation Science Technology – Distance Learning bachelor’s degree completion program.
 Dr. Gill graduated from The Ohio State University with a Bachelor of Science degree in Allied Health Professions with a major in Radiologic Technology.
 She also earned master’s and doctoral degrees in Higher Education Administration from Ohio University.
 Clinically, she has been employed as a radiographer, mammographer, and manager.
 She began practicing in radiologic science education in 1989 and has been employed as a Clinical Coordinator, Program Director, Department Chair, and Dean.

 Dr. Gill has been active professionally on local, state, and national levels.
-She is a life member of the Ohio Society of Radiologic Technologists (OSRT) and she served five years on the Board of Directors for the American Society of Radiologic Technologists (ASRT) and is currently Junior Chairperson of the OSRT Board of Directors.
-She has served on the Editorial Review Board for the ASRT and AEIRS and has served as a delegate for the ASRT.
+She is a life member of the Ohio Society of Radiologic Technologists (OSRT) and she served five years on the Board of Directors for the American Society of Radiologic Technologists (ASRT).
+She served on the Editorial Review Board for the ASRT and AEIRS and has served as an education and quality management delegate for the ASRT.
 Dr. Gill has delivered multiple local, state, regional, national, and international presentations.

-Julie lives outside of Columbus, Ohio with her husband, sister, and 2 dogs.
+Julie lives outside of Columbus, Ohio with her husband, several family members, and 2 dogs.
 She loves to cook and serve at the Ronald McDonald House of Central Ohio and spend time with her grandson Aiden, doing whatever he wants to do.

-Kori L. Stewart, PhD, RT(R)(CT), CIIP is a clinical associate professor at the University of Hartford where she serves as the Clinical Director of the CT, MRI, and SONO programs.
-Dr. Stewart teaches radiography courses that include Introduction to Radiologic Technology I/II, Patient Care I/II, RAD Pathology and Diagnostic Imaging.
-She provides an interactive classroom environment with hands-on activities and innovative instruction that includes emerging and relevant biomedical informatics applications.
-Her focus ensures that students provide superior patient-centered care, understand their role as a technologist and take pride in serving as “the eyes of medicine.
+Kori L. Stewart, PhD, R.T.(R)(CT)(ARRT), CIIP is an Associate Professor at Quinnipiac University.
+Dr. Stewart teaches in the BS in Radiologic Sciences and MHS in Radiologist Assistant programs in the Department of Diagnostic Imaging She provides an interactive classroom environment with hands-on activities and innovative instruction that includes emerging and relevant biomedical informatics applications.
+Her focus ensures that students provide superior patient-centered care, understand their role as a technologist and take pride in serving as “the eyes of medicine”.

 Kori has been a member of AEIRS since 2015 and has served on the AEIRS Editorial Review Board from 2020-2021 and AEIRS Scholarship Committee from 2020-2021.
 She has held a number of organizational positions with various professional organizations including the American Society of Radiologic Technologists (ASRT), American Board of Imaging Informatics (ABII), Society of Imaging Informatics in Medicine (SIIM), American Medical Informatics Association (AMIA), Connecticut Society of Radiologic Technologists (CSRT), Joint Review Committee on Education in Radiologic Technology (JRCERT), and Alpha Epsilon Lambda (AEL) National Honor Society of Graduate and Professional School Students.